Welcome to the Doves Class!

 Mid Day Leader: Jayne Lees

 This half term, we have focused on two different stories.
-The first being ‘There’s a hole in the bottom of the Sea’, where the children listened to the story, while playing in trays containing: blue spaghetti, water, blue and green glitter, shaving foam and small-world sea creatures.
-The second story, we have focused on is ‘Space Song Rocket Ride’.
-During this time, they listened to the story while exploring: tinfoil, glitter, UV paints, flour and glow in the dark stars.
-The children loved these sessions are were so engaged!
+The first being ‘Brown Bear, Brown Bear, what do you see?’
+Where the children listened to the story, while playing in trays containing: multi-coloured cereal, pom-poms, shiny colourful paper and a mixture of visual and concrete animals.
+The second story, we have focused on is, ‘Pete the Cat: I love my white shoes’.
+During this time, they listened to the story while exploring: blue paint with blueberry scent, brown paper, white flour, red sand and water.
+The children really enjoyed these sessions!

-The children have also really enjoyed our thematic ‘Skill-building’ lessons, where they have developed their fine motor skills and concentration through activities such as, sticking Cheerios covered in orange paint, onto a starfish and making aliens using green playdough.
-In sensory food play sessions, the children have explored foods associated with ‘fire’, such as: marshmallows and chocolate with spray cream, as well as, ‘Earth’, by exploring: carrots, peas and sweetcorn.
-They engaged with the foods by: mixing, chopping, scooping, squeezing and mashing.
+The Doves have also really engaged with our thematic ‘Skill-building’ lessons, where they have developed their fine motor skills and concentration through activities such as: posting the colourful lollipop sticks and pom-poms, popping the bubble wrap rainbow and sticking coloured paper on the ‘sticky rainbow wall’.
+In ‘Sensory Food Play’, the children have explored different foods each week, according to their colour.
+For instance, one week we focused on orange foods including: peaches and apricots.
+Whereas, in another week we used red foods including: strawberries and apples.
+The children engaged with the foods by: mixing, chopping, scooping, squeezing and mashing.
 These opportunities have allowed them to explore and develop their tolerance of different textures, tastes and smells in a calm and happy environment.

 At Kingfisher we use Signalong as a part of a Total Communication Approach, we are constantly using core vocabulary with the children to support their language development and then through each of our topics we introduce new signs and language, which extends their vocabulary further.
 We also have two “Signs of the Week” which helps maintain and extend key knowledge and skills of everyday vocabulary.